somework/p2p-path-finder/docs/decimal-strategy.md

   `BigDecimal` instances once constructed.
 This removes redundant parsing and guarantees that all working-precision adjustments live alongside the owning value objects instead of flowing through a shared facade.
-* **Outbound formatting** – Public DTOs (`PathResult`, `PathLeg`, `MoneyMap`, `PathResultSet`, guard reports) convert their `BigDecimal` payloads to numeric strings at the moment they are accessed through the API.
+* **Outbound formatting** – Public DTOs (`Path`, `PathHop`, `PathHopCollection`, `MoneyMap`, `PathResultSet`, guard reports) convert their `BigDecimal` payloads to numeric strings at the moment they are accessed through the API, ensuring hop-based paths are formatted consistently.
 * **Helper utilities** – Introduce a `DecimalFormatter` with methods like `DecimalFormatter::toString(BigDecimal $value, int $scale, bool $trimTrailingZeros = false)` and `DecimalFormatter::percentage(BigDecimal $ratio, int $scale = 2)` so every outbound string honours the canonical policy. `SerializesMoney` will call into this formatter when emitting tolerance or ratio metadata alongside `Money` payloads.
-* **API consumers** – The DTOs such as `PathResult` provide formatted current role as serialization boundaries.
-They will invoke the formatter (rather than ad-hoc string helpers) to maintain consistent numeric-string representations when emitting tolerances, costs, guard counters, and per-leg breakdowns.
+* **API consumers** – DTOs such as `Path` and `PathHop` continue their current role as serialization boundaries for hop-centric paths.
+They will invoke the formatter (rather than ad-hoc string helpers) to maintain consistent numeric-string representations when emitting tolerances, costs, guard counters, and per-hop breakdowns.

 ## BrickDecimalMath retirement